 The main contribution of this paper is the Julia library \texttt{MultiObjectiveAlgorithms.jl}, which we abbreviate to \MOA.
 A novel feature of \MOA is its modular ability to add new solution algorithms.
 This makes it easy for researchers to develop new solution algorithms and compare them against the existing state of the art.
 To enable \MOA, we extended JuMP to support vector-valued objective functions.
 The ease to which users can now model, solve, and analyze multi-objective optimization problems is a significant contribution of our work.

-The purpose of this paper is not to provide a mathematical description of the various algorithms that are implemented in \MOA because we have not developed any novel solution algorithms.
-Instead, our contribution is to make a variety of algorithms available in a high quality open-source library.
-We refer readers to the existing literature (see Table~\ref{tab:algorithm}) and, more practically, to our open-source code at \url{https://github.com/jump-dev/MultiObjectiveAlgorithms.jl}.
+The purpose of this paper is not to provide a mathematical description of the various algorithms that are implemented in \MOA.
+Instead, our contribution is to make a variety of existing algorithms available in a high quality open-source library.
+We refer readers interested in the algorithmic details to the extant literature (see Table~\ref{tab:algorithm}) and, more practically, to \revisionb{the code archive at \citet{DowsonMOA}}.